24 July 2020

 Weeks in top 150: 8 weeks

 Former frontman of The Who, Pete Townshend was last on the Australian singles chart in 1986 with "Give Blood", peaking at number 77.
 Immediately prior to that, he scored his biggest, and only real, solo hit single down under with "Face the Face", which peaked at number 9 in Australia in February 1986.
 This track was lifted from The Iron Man: The Musical by Pete Townshend, which peaked at number 59 on the ARIA albums chart in July 1989.
-"A Friend Is a Friend" did not manage to chart anywhere else.
+"A Friend Is a Friend" peaked at number 151 (number 110 on the compressed chart) in the UK in July 1989.

 Number 145 "Naturally" by Clive Young